-Barbara Walker, our founder, has been working to provide basic needs to Haitians for over twenty years, and has facilitated the adoptions of over 700 literally helpless children to the best loving homes possible.
+Barbara Walker, the founder, has been working to provide basic needs to Haitians for over twenty-six years, and has facilitated the adoptions of over 1000 literally helpless children to the best loving homes possible.
 Reach Out to Haiti has also teamed up with Air Mobile Ministries to support disaster relief efforts throughout the world.
 From Pakistan to New Orleans, we have striven to deliver desperately needed supplies to people struggling to endure disasters which occur too frequently in this turbulent world.
-Barbara’s work includes operating Ruuska Village, a walled community in Bon Repos, Haiti, which is a safe haven and refuge for mothers and children fleeing dangerous environments.
+Barbara’s work includes operating Ruuska Village, a walled community in Bon Repos, Haiti , Maki Island and the Blue Escape which are all a safe haven and refuge for mothers and children fleeing dangerous environments.

 Ruuska Village manages a medical clinic, basic supplies, a well and clean water, and round-the-clock power generated on-site through a generator and inverters.
 The village is surrounded with twelve-foot protective walls for the safety of residents, and has a small garden area to grow garden vegetables.

-In addition to these facilities, there are sixteen individual housing units, food and non-food supply depots, a small school/church building, and of course a playground for the children.
+In addition to these facilities, there are twenty-five individual housing units, food and non-food supply depots, a small school, The Church of Viera on Maki Island, and of course a playground for the children.
 Thanks to the kindness of our donors, Reach Out to Haiti has also been able to provide local children, and some adults, with tuition assistance for schooling.
 Reach Out to Haiti houses children awaiting a family both at Ruuska Village and at other locations locally, and operates on volunteer power and by employing local mothers, which helps to provide them with both a modest income and introduction to safer child-care practices.